dead-claudia/thallium/docs/plugins.md

 - Don't rely on Techtonic's assertions when writing your own assertions.

 - Avoid adding state directly to the Techtonic instance yourself.
 Your plugin, and possibly others as well, can easily conflict if you do this.
-If possible, prefer WeakMaps or Symbols for assigning state, as those can't conflict.
+If possible, prefer WeakMaps or Symbols (possibly with a polyfill) for assigning state, as those can't conflict.

     Also note that tests prototypically inherit from their parent test by design.